s-heins/articles/git/02 Working with Collaborators/Branching-and-Remotes.md

 ![Git has rejected Anna's push](push-rejected.png)

 Once Anna pulls, git now tells her she has a conflict.
-If you use an IDE with version control functionality, you can also resolve any conflicts there, but we will go the manual way here.
+If you use an IDE with version control functionality, you can also resolve any conflicts there and you normally would.
+Here, we will go the manual way for now because it will give us some insight into what happens in git behind the scenes without part of it being masked by IDE functionality.

 As you can see, the contents of the file have a line saying `HEAD` that contain our changes where we added the gorilla and chimpanzee (the changes that we have already pushed to our branch on the remote), then another line of equals signs as separators, then her changes where she added the alligator and the crocodile, and then a line with the name of her commit, `7aaee11`, and her commit message (`Add alligator and crocodile to the list`).